natalie-kate/Bootstrap-project/README.md

 ### Further Testing

 -   The Website was tested using chrome dev tools on devices available there.
--   The website was viewed on chrome, safari and internet explorer browsers.
+-   The website was viewed on chrome, safari, internet explorer, microsoft edge and chrome for android
--   Viewed through website link on Macbook air 13", Dell 21" HD screen, iphone 11 and Dell 17" laptop.
+-   Viewed through website link on Macbook air 13", Dell 21" HD screen, iphone 11, Dell 17" laptop and Pixel 4XL phone.

 ### Known Bugs

 -   When viewing with chrome dev tools galaxy fold device option a white bar appearson right hand side.
--   Menu drop down is opaque which makes the mene choices hard to read before they are hovered over.
+-   Menu drop down is opaque which makes the menu choices hard to read before they are hovered over.
--   When viewing in real life, by plugging website into browser on iphone or laptop pictures are not rendering properly.
+-   When viewing in real life, by plugging website into chrome and safari on iphone 11 pictures are not rendering properly.
 -   On some devices when viewing in landscape mode the jumbatron header is under the nav and alert.
+-   When viewing with internet explorer the heading and paragraph in the jumbotron were displaying in one long line down the center of the screen into the following section.

 ## Credits